danielharrell/LectFall2015/Question.md

 what it is.
 But if you do tell me, you won't be saying you had *what* for lunch, as if the word "what" could *identify* what you had.
 You will instead say something like: I had pizza for lunch.
-What is puzzling, then, is how the pizza in this case can be referenced not simply by the word "pizza" in your answer, but by the word "what" in my question.
-For in one sense, and again a puzzling sense, the word "what" refers to nothing.
-And this is the nothing, so to speak, that is made into something by the word "pizza", distinguishing my question about what you had for lunch from your answer.
+What is puzzling, then, is how what you had for lunch, in this case, can be referenced not simply by the word "pizza" in your answer, but by the word "what" in my question.
+For in one sense, and again a seemingly puzzling sense, the word "what" refers to nothing.
+This is the nothing, so to speak, that is made into something by the word "pizza", distinguishing my question about what you had for lunch from your answer.

 But how can the word "what," in that case, refer to nothing?
-One way it might do this is by *pointing* to what you had for lunch, but without identifying it.
-And this would make my talk of nothing, perhaps, more sophistical than enlightening.
+One way, perhaps, is by *pointing* to what you had for lunch, but without identifying it.
+And this would make my talk of nothing more sophistical than enlightening.
 But now suppose I ask you: "So, what did you have for lunch?"
 And you reply: "I had *this* for lunch."
-The word "this", we can presume, is pointing straight to what you had for lunch.
-And yet it also renders your answer incomplete, by merely pointing to what you had, without identifying it.
-(By contrast, my word "what" doesn't have this problem.)
+The word "this", we can presume, is pointing right to what you had for lunch.
+And yet it renders your answer incomplete, obliging me to wait for you to say just what you mean by "this."
+But why?
+Presumably because the word "this" merely points to your lunch, without identifying it.
+But in that case, we might expect the word "what" in my question to render it similarly incomplete---if, that is, it referred to your lunch by merely pointing to it, without identifying it.
+But the question is complete.
+And what makes it complete, we could say, is the very word "what".
+For when I ask you what you had for lunch, the question is only intelligible, and answerable, if you *know*, and know at once, what I mean by "what": namely, *what* you had for lunch.
+But this suggests that the word "what" somehow refers to the pizza you had for lunch, not only without identifying it, but even without pointing to it.
+Precision:  but not as if it were somewhere else, but as if it were nowhere else. , unlike the word "this", refers to what you had without pointing to it.  neit, But it seems to follow from this, that then "what" makes reference without pointing. this returns us tothen my talk of nothing perhaps has a kind of point.

+After elaborate description, use the word "absence," but point out that this misses what makes absence present.
+Nothing as if it were something.
+Then generalize pronouns and questions, before turning to personal pronouns, and pure indexicals.

+did you have for lunch?"You *know* what I mean by "what," when I ask you: There is no need to ask me what I mean by "what", when I ask you: "What did you have for lunch?"
+You know what I mean by "what": But the truth of the matter seems u just the opposite. in fact the word "what" in my question (By contrast, my word "what" doesn't have this problem.)
+Made immediately intelligible.

 the word refers to; even though you did not have to ask me what I meant by the word "what." your answer to my question,